 This Ramadan we can visit our families while keeping a distance, wearing our masks, and keeping the sanitizer nearby.
-So yes, life has started to take a normal shape with the pandemic around us without the panic that took place in 2020.
+So yes, life has started to take a normal shape with the surrounding pandemic without the panic that took place in 2020.

 Therefore, make sure you plan your approach perfectly.
 You have the choice of whether to mention the tricky health conditions in your Ramadan marketing campaign or choose to avoid them.
-To make that decision, we recommend taking a look at how brands plan their campaigns today in your country.
+To make that decision, we recommend looking at how brands plan their campaigns today in your country.

-To achieve that you can walk on the same path as your previous year Ramadan campaign (only if it was a success) so when people see it they’d relate to the past year’s campaign and connect the dots, more like storytelling marketing.
+To achieve that, you can walk on the same path as your previous year’s Ramadan campaign (only if it was a success) so when people see it, they’d relate to the past year’s campaign and connect the dots, more like storytelling marketing.